How Does It Feel? Self-Supervised Costmap Learning for Off-Road Vehicle Traversability

 \subsubsection{Short-Scale Navigation Experiments:}

-We ran two experiments using the ATV robot (ATV-Warehouse shown in Figure \ref{fig:warehuose} and ATV-Pole shown in Figure \ref{fig:turnpike}), and one experiment using the Warthog UGV robot (UGV-Road-to-Hill shown in Figure \ref{fig:warthog}).
+We ran two experiments using the ATV robot (ATV-Warehouse shown in Figure \ref{fig:warehuose} and ATV-Pole shown in Figure \ref{fig:turnpike}), and two experiments using the Warthog UGV robot (UGV-Hill-Base-Right shown in Figure \ref{fig:warthog_hill_exp} and UGV-Forest-Fork shown in Figure \ref{fig:warthog_forest_exp}).
 In this section, we describe the experiments in more detail.
-Since the experiments are better observed from video, we urge the reader to watch the video in our supplemental material.
+Since the experiments are better observed from video, we urge the reader to watch the video in our website.

 \textbf{ATV-Warehouse}: In this experiment, there was a patch of grass directly in front of the robot, and there were two smoother dirt paths at each side.
 As seen in Figure \ref{fig:warehouose_paths}, in most cases, the robot running our learned costmaps took the dirt path to the right of the patch of grass.
 In one occasion, the robot took the path to the left.
 While at first this avoided the patch of grass, eventually the robot needed to cut into the patch to get to the goal.
 This run was stopped early due to an intervention to prevent damaging the robot.
 When using the baseline costmap, the robot consistently drove straight over the patch of grass.
 We ran the navigation course five times for each costmap.
 As observed from the cross track error in Figure \ref{fig:warehouse_cte}, the robot consistently takes a path that strays away from the nominal path to go over smoother terrain.